Pranay-Vaka/8080-emulator/diary.md

 fixed in the 2024-12-23 entry and am working through them one at a time.

 Update: All of the issues have been solved and finished

+## Date: 2024-12-27

+### Thoughts
+Changed the move instructions in the switch statements from directly assigning the values in the switch statement to calling a function